Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/tasks.md

 Optional:

 - `account` (Boolean) Returns records for the entire account.
+- `application` (String) Returns records for the specified application.
+- `application_package` (String) Returns records for the specified application package.
 - `database` (String) Returns records for the current database in use or for a specified database.
 - `schema` (String) Returns records for the current schema in use or a specified schema.
 Use fully qualified name.